invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

 The release pipeline will use the artifacts created from the build pipeline and publish this to the stage(s) you define.
 Each stage will deploy the resources to the Azure subscription and resource group you specify in the deployment tasks.

-The release uses variable groups and edits/adds variables to the groups, we will begin by creating a new variable group.

 ## Variable Group

 Create a variable group named {prefix}.Invictus.{stage} for all the stages (environments) and add at least one variable (eg: Invictus.Secrets.ApiKey1.Name = apikey1).